 Promeceus, the fabled Minotaur King, would go on to unite the tribal peoples across the heartlands of Rishoka and lead them onto the free cities that dotted the coast, through domination and will it was said that he slayed their kings and took their wives as his own--and it was then that the foundations of the Empire would be laid.

-The Empire would grow and expand, conquering more and more tribes and cities and bringing them into their banner.
+The Empire would grow and expand, conquering more and more tribes and cities and bringing them into their banner, the loose beginnings of their military forces which was enhanced with the boon of being comprised of so many different warriors that brought many different skills, plans and ideas to the table of waging war.
 Inklings of the Rishokan religion, The Twelve, would begin to take root and road ways would begin to be formed across the valleys, hills and woods of the soon to be super-power.
 For thousands of years they ruled, and developing cobbled roads and canal systems, creating an educational system and a way of currency that unified their people, training them in preparation for the prophecies of the Citadel's Oracles--A Great Doom.

 When The Cataclysm came, there were those within the Empire that cheered and celebrated, proclaiming that the Oracles of Faith had seen into the great void of space, and saw the future and a glimpse at their gods, twelve beings who were said to have come from the nether of the Myst in the shape of man, taking dominion over various portions of land, sea and water, and they themselves embodied the spirit and culture of Rishoka.

-Though the Imperial family at the time did little to celebrate, instead they saw an opportunity to expand their power and slowly the fabled Rishokan legionaries marched across Avsolom, bringing more lands into their banner, and it was said that during Remedes IV's rule, the peak of the Empire's Influence, that the smile of Solis never set.
+Though the Imperial family at the time did little to celebrate, instead they saw an opportunity to expand their power and slowly the fabled Rishokan legionaries marched across Avsolom, bringing more lands into their banner; either through peaceful diplomacy or invoking the Legion's military might where they crushed their opposition and forcefully absorbed the remaining people which they then proceeded to re-educate them to bring them into the fold of the Empire.
+It was said that during Remedes IV's rule, the peak of the Empire's Influence, that the smile of Solis never set.
 But, the world had changed during the doom, and it wasn't only gods it brought, but Magic itself.

 Just as Remedes IV saw the opportunity to expand his Empire, he saw the possibility of changing his people and his Dynasty forever, and thus brought all of his wives before the public center of the capital and had them beheaded with his own blade in a day known as the Bloody Matrium--which many scholars consider the reason that blood magic has become so ingrained in Imperial Society..
 The Emperor would replace these wives with strange women from across the Empire, whose bodies had been molded and forever changed by the Myst, breeding with them for their magical abilities.
 For thousands of years this interbreeding of powerful Magi would go on between the Imperial family and Imperial nobility across the Empire, and magic would become a backbone of Imperial Civilizations.